Dr John Morgan O'Connell MA (Oxon), MA (UCLA), PhD (UCLA), AGSM

 - Music in Conflict (London), among others

 My research concerns the musical traditions of the Muslim world, with a secondary area of expertise in the musical traditions of Europe.
 Other areas of interest include the significance of hermeneutic theory and historical ethnography for ethnomusicology.
-I have recently completed a monograph on Turkish style in the early-Republican period (1923-1938).
-I have also edited a scholarly collection that concerns music and conflict in a global perspective.
-Further, I have completed research on music and humanism, music and classicism and music and architecture.
-With University funding, I am currently working on a monograph that considers the role of music during WW1.
+In 2013, I published a monograph on Turkish style in the early-Republican period (1923-1938).
+In 2010, I edited a scholarly collection that concerns music and conflict in a global perspective.
+Further, I have recently published chapters on music and humanism, music and classicism, and music and architecture.
+Having submitted for publication my latest book on music and commemoration in the Gallipoli Campaign (contract signed November, 2016), I am now undertaking a study of music in Ireland during the Great War.